RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Introduction

-\item We study the challenge of dilated attention in both training-from-scratch and inference-time sparsification settings.
-Based on these findings, we propose a novel dense architecture, RAT+, which incorporates full-sequence recurrence and active recurrence learning.
+\item Compared to existing efficient architecture designs, we propose a new paradigm for exploring efficiency by designing a more capable dense model that enables more flexible inference-time behavior.
+RAT+ supports various dilated attention and their hybrid variants (with only a short 1B-token resolution adaptation), and also improves top-k block attention performance.

-\item Our proposed RAT+ architecture can be pretrained once and then adapted to different dilation sizes (with an optional local window) and hybrid variants, using only a 1B token for resolution adaptation.
-Moreover, we find that RAT+ outperforms attention-only models in top-k block attention.
+\item In RAT+, we propose two novel techniques: full-sequence recurrence and active recurrence learning to enable flexible inference-time sparsification for dilated attention.
+Our design is grounded in detailed analyses, revealing both the motivation for recurrence and the key challenges for dilated inference.

-\item We primarily pretrain models on the 1.5B scale on 100B tokens and evaluate different configurations on short-context, long-context, and retrieval-heavy tasks.
-Further experiments on larger scales, including 2.6B RAT+ models with 100B and 200B tokens, show that larger models exhibit a smaller loss gap between dense and dilated attention, demonstrating the scaling potential of RAT+. \end{enumerate}
+\item We show that dilated attention is an effective inference-time sparsity pattern, achieving strong efficiency, accuracy, and scalability.
+RAT+ maintains strong results across short-context, long-context, and retrieval-heavy tasks.
+We further observe that scaling to larger sizes (e.g., a 2.6B model trained on 200B tokens and a 7.6B model) narrows the performance gap between dense and dilated attention, demonstrating the scalability of RAT+. \end{enumerate}